vespauniversity/vespa-ragblueprint/blog/README.md

-# Build a RAG App with Vespa Cloud in 15 Minutes
+# Build a High-Quality RAG App on Vespa Cloud in 15 Minutes

 *From Zero to RAG: A Simple Step-by-Step Tutorial*